Healthy Homes Assessment Waipawa

 Draught Stopping Waipawa

-If a draught can be felt from unreasonable gaps or holes the area needs to be closed.
+If a draught can be perceived as a result of gaps or holes the area needs to be closed.

 What are unreasonable gaps or holes?

-See the full details of the Healthy Homes draught stopping requirements.
+Find the complete specifications for the Healthy Homes draught stopping requirements.

 draught stopping building inspections